 - Do you enjoy spending nights and weekends with your IT guy troubleshooting your systems?

 - Do you feel confident about your systems and the people you’ve put in charge?

 - Are you sure your infrastructure is optimized and the data is secure and recoverable?

 - Could you handle a growth spurt?
 A relocation?
 A merger?

 When you have decided to look into letting an MSP free up your time and resources, you’ll want to talk to a firm that will meet your particular needs.
 You’ll want a company that is flexible and can discuss various options, as there are several approaches that might work for your business.
 For example, if you’ve just recently upgraded your systems, you can continue to own your infrastructure at your own site while outsourcing the management of all or parts of your infrastructure.
-You may also opt to utilize the service provider’s equipment in its own highly secure datacenter.
+You may also choose to utilize the service provider’s equipment in its own highly secure datacenter.
 You would just monitor the service provider’s management of the equipment.

 You can also work out agreements for receiving certain types of services while maintaining control of other functions.
 Disaster recovery is one of the most popular MSP offerings because that provider will locate and manage the redundant systems offsite.
-Network design and management is another popular service, particularly as companies begin to incorporate mobile devices into their business.
+Network design and management is another popular service, particularly as companies incorporate more mobile devices into their business.

 However you and your MSP decide to approach it, the combination of cost savings, simplification of IT, and 24/7 support are compelling enough to warrant investigation.
 When you consider that you could have access to Lenovo System X (formerly IBM) technology and other IBM hardware and software offerings, the value proposition is even more compelling.

 To learn more about how to optimize your business and enjoy peace-of-mind with managed services, or call us at (912) 629-2426 to start the conversation today.